Four Strategic Positions¶

 - 12 Months: 30-50% automation of security checks, measurable reduction in manual security work

-- 18-24 Months: Operational readiness sufficient to support automation investments, movement toward Visionaries position
+- 18-24 Months: Operational readiness sufficient to support automation investments, movement toward Studio position

-Movement Path: Move toward Visionaries by investing in operational readiness.
-This single-axis movement is achievable—prioritize cloud migration, DevOps tooling, and automation infrastructure over adding operational complexity.
+Movement Path: Move toward Studio by investing in operational readiness.
+This single-axis movement is achievable.
+Prioritize cloud migration, DevOps tooling, and automation infrastructure over widening your reach.

 Strategic Focus: Balance current operational demands with strategic modernization investments.
-Your complexity prevents rapid transformation, but your scale justifies investment in foundational improvements.
+The reach you already hold prevents rapid transformation, but your scale justifies investment in foundational improvements.

 Key Investment Priorities: